ankschoubey/old-blog/_posts/2021-11-25-my-core-values.md

 If your estimate of the world is wrong, you'll make bad decisions.

-The only way is to let go of the outcome and to assume that whatever happens in truth is the best thing that can happen.
+The only way is to let go of the outcome aka you are not going to use your speech to get what you want, (cuz you actually don't know what you want) rather you'll tell the truth and assume whatever happens is the best thing regardless of how it looks. [^1]

 While dealing with people, you have to ask people multiple times to make sure they tell you everything because often humans tell white lies to not hurt your feelings.